To specify settings for backup files stored in the target backup repository:

 - To periodically compact a full backup, select the Defragment and compact full backup file check box and specify the schedule for the compacting operation.
 By default, the compact operation is disabled.

 The compact option can be enabled only if you have not specified the GFS settings.
 During the compacting operation, Veeam Backup & Replication creates a new empty VBK file and copies to it all data blocks from the full backup file.
 As a result, the full backup file gets defragmented, its size reduces and the speed of writing and reading to/from the file increases.
 For more information, see Compacting a Full Backup File.

-The Remove deleted VMs data after <N> days option applies only to regular backup chains.
-Veeam Backup & Replication does not remove data for deleted VMs from weekly, monthly, quarterly and yearly backups.
+The Remove deleted items data after option applies only to regular backup chains.
+Veeam Backup & Replication does not remove data for deleted machines from weekly, monthly, quarterly and yearly backups.